CorySchulz/Rect/README.md

-# ResponsiveSquares
+# Rect

-Requed is a front-end framework for easily building responsive pages in a square or rectangle based layout.
+Rect is a front-end framework for easily building responsive pages in a square or rectangle based layout.